 - Beat egg yolks until well combined and thick.
 Add in 3/4 cups sugar, lightly beat.
 Add in juices and blend together.
 Combine and beat flour, baking powder and salt until well combined.

-- Let the cake cool for 5 minutes in the pan.
-Then, while it's cooling, dust a clean kitchen towel with confectioners' sugar.
+Let the cake cool for 5 minutes in the pan.
+While it's cooling, dust a clean kitchen towel with confectioners' sugar.

 - Invert the cake onto the towel, carefully remove parchment paper and roll the cake up in the towel.
 Allow to cool completely.